frederic-perez/AmE-dictionary/data/dictionary.md

 __in a sorry state__ _idiom_ In a pitiful or abject condition.
 __in a/the flash of an/the eye__ _idiom_ So quickly as to seem almost imperceptible (i.e., in the space of time it takes a person to blink).
 __in abeyance__
-__in all honesty__ _idiom_ In one's sincere opinion; without any disingenuousness.
+__in all honesty__ _idiom_ In one’s sincere opinion; without any disingenuousness.
 __in all likelihood__
-__in all seriousness__ _idiom_ In one's sincere opinion; without any disingenuousness.
+__in all seriousness__ _idiom_ In one’s sincere opinion; without any disingenuousness.
-__in all truthfulness__ _idiom_ In one's sincere opinion; without any disingenuousness.
+__in all truthfulness__ _idiom_ In one’s sincere opinion; without any disingenuousness.
 __in and of itself__ _idiom_ Considering it alone.
 __in any event,__ In any case: _In any event, the audience seemed pleased with your performance._
 __in cahoots__
 __in check__ _Keep those emotions in check._
 __in deep water__ _idiom_ To be in a difficult situation.
 __in donkeys__ _idiom_ In an exceptionally long period of time.
-The phrase likely originated as the rhyming slang, shortened to simply "donkeys," of "donkey's ears" -where "ears" rhymes with "years" and alludes to the length of a donkey's ears.
+The phrase likely originated as the rhyming slang, shortened to simply "donkeys," of "donkey’s ears" -where "ears" rhymes with "years" and alludes to the length of a donkey’s ears.
 __in droves__ _They will come in droves._
 __in excess of__ _idiom_ :four: Over; greater or more than. _Infrasound can be detected in excess of 100 miles._ _It has been tested to wind speeds in excess of 100m/s._ _Roper hadn’t slept for a period in excess of 24 hours._
 __in fold__
 __in front of (one's) nose__ _idiom_ Immediately obvious or clearly apparent.
 __in full gear__ _idiom_ At the highest or maximum level of function, operation, or performance.
-__in his own right__ _idiom_ :two: By reason of one's own ability or ownership etc. _She's a rich woman in her own right rather than by inheritance._ _An excellent novel in its own right._
+__in his own right__ _idiom_ :two: By reason of one’s own ability or ownership etc. _She’s a rich woman in her own right rather than by inheritance._ _An excellent novel in its own right._
 __in hot water__ _idiom_ In trouble.
 __in its infancy__ _idiom_ In the early, nascent period of development or implementation.
 (Typically of an area of activity, interest, research, etc.)
 __in its own right__ _adv_ :three::hammer: (in my own right)
 __in jest__ _idiom_ As a joke; not seriously. _Speaking in jest._ :es: en broma
-__in layman's terms__ _idiom_ In words that can be understood by people outside of a given profession or field of expertise, i.e., without the use of jargon or highly technical terms.
+__in layman’s terms__ _idiom_ In words that can be understood by people outside of a given profession or field of expertise, i.e., without the use of jargon or highly technical terms.
 __in no way__ _idiom_ Not at all; not by any means. _We are in no way blaming you for what happened, but you still have to cooperate with the police investigation._
 __in no way, shape, or form__ _idiom_ In no possible manner; under no circumstances; not by any means.
 __in one blow__ _idiom_ All at once, with a single decisive or powerful action.